dannyberns/react-gpt3-landingpage/README.md

 # GPT-3

-Beautiful, fully responsive landing page built with React using one of AR Shakir's Figma designs.
+Beautiful, fully responsive landing page built with React using one of AR Shakir's amazing Figma designs.

 # Links